AdobeDocs/dynamic-media-classic.en/help/using/quick-start-image-sizing.md

 To explore Image Presets, on the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Image Presets]**, and then browse to an Image Preset.

-Experiment with the different Image Presets.
-Find out how your image appears when it is delivered dynamically to your Web site or application at different sizes.
+Test the different Image Presets.
+Determine how your image appears when it is delivered dynamically to your website or application at different sizes.

 See [Preview an image asset based on its Image Preset](previewing-asset.md#previewing_an_image_asset_based_on_its_image_preset).